 Having the conversation about in-home care

 We all know home is where the heart is.
-So it makes perfect sense when our older family members want to carry on with life in the comfort and familiar surrounds of their own home.
+So it makes perfect sense when our older relatives want to carry on living in the comfort and familiar surroundings of their own home.

-Yet the thought of your parent, grandparent or another older relative living at home, maybe on their own, and struggling to complete common tasks such as housecleaning, personal grooming or managing their medication, can be daunting and even frightening.
+But the thought of your parent, grandparent, or another relative living at home, maybe on their own, can be daunting and even frightening.
+People worry about their relatives struggling to complete daily tasks such as housecleaning, personal grooming, or managing their medication.

 In-home care can provide high-quality care and support to assist your relative to live happily and confidently at home.
-It can also help significantly ease the concerns of family members who are worried, anxious or stressed about their parent, grandparent or other older relative living independently.
+In-home care can also help ease the concerns of family members who are worried about their parent, grandparent or other older relative living independently.

-While broaching the subject of in-home care with an older relative can be tough for many of us, it’s an important discussion to have.
+Bringing up the subject of in-home care with an older relative can be tough for many of us, but it’s an important discussion to have.

 Knowing when you really need to consider in-home care and ways for bringing up the early conversation can help you cope with this family hurdle.

-If having an early conversation about in-home care is on your ‘to do’ list, download our free eGuide.
-Featuring a checklist, tips and funding information it’s a handy resource that can help you navigate your family’s way to embracing all the incredible benefits in-home care has to offer.
-Download our guide here.
+If having an early conversation about aged care is on your ‘to do’ list, download our brochure for more tips and information.
+It’s a handy resource that can help you navigate your family to embracing all the benefits of in-home care.

 Absolute Care & Health on 13 November 2017

 Care providers can choose the fees they charge, and we keep ours low, so you get good value for money.
 Here's what you need to know about Package fees and choosing your provider. ...Read more